BxB Logo "BxBChan" Polyphase Filter Bank Channelizer

 2. Beamformers:

 PFBs allow a close approximation to true-time-delay beamforming, with significantly reduced resource cost.
+This enables simultaneous beamforming of large numbers of signals in large numbers of directions.
 Beamformers also include capabilities for linear system compensation, for correcting frequency-dependent errors from antennas and linear filters.

 3. Signal Repeaters: